 How betting on the World Cup may increase the risk of gambling addiction

-Brazil’s 2014 World Cup is fast approaching and a recent poll by the Priory Group has revealed that the use of Roulette Wheel bets, known as Fixed Odds Betting Terminals or FOBTs, is likely to increase during the tournament.
+Brazil’s 2014 World Cup is fast approaching and a recent poll by Priory Group has revealed that the use of roulette wheel bets, known as Fixed Odds Betting Terminals (FOBTs), is likely to increase during the tournament.

 Matt is now involved with the Campaign for Fairer Gambling, and is desperate to see a change.
 As Matt highlighted, FOBT betting is easier and faster than betting on football and being in the bookies for a World Cup flutter may see punters tempted by the immediate results offered by a FOBT bet.

 Bookmakers have been making headlines for the limited restrictions on FOBTs, also referred to as ‘B2s’ or 'roulette', and the machines have been criticised by customers and others for potentially increasing the risk of gambling addiction.
 Though the industry is under guidance from the Gambling Commission, self-governance has had limited support as the way forward.